Aristotle-Metadata-Enterprises/django-garnett/README.md

 Cons:
 * You need to alter the models, so you can't make third-party libraries translatable.
+* It doesn't work on `queryset.values_list` - but we have a workaround below.

 ## Why write a new Django field translator?